greensync/interval-tree/README.md

 * an implementation in Python by Tyler Kahn http://forrst.com/posts/Interval_Tree_implementation_in_python-e0K (broken link)

 # ChanegLog

+### 2017-05-12, contribution by Sam Davies ( https://github.com/samphilipd )
+* User can specify an option in search `unique: false` if s/he wants multiple matches to be returened.

 ### 2015-11-02, contribution by Carlos Alonso ( https://github.com/calonso )
 * Improved centering